albertattard/presentation-domain-primitives-kotlin/presentation-stuttgart-meetup-2020-03-04.md

 aFunctionThatTakeAString(42)
 ```

-We don't need to have tests for these cases as the compiler will handle them.
+We don't need to have tests for these cases.
+The compiler will handle them.

 ---